mfu/mfu/website/quickstart.rst

 **Pre-requisites**

-* A browser with javascript enabled
+* A javascript-compatible web browser
 * dojotoolkit >= 1.4

 Content of the distribution
 -------------------------------------------------------------------------------

-we provide you one package including different mfu version :
+MFU is available in several packages :

 **mfu-dojo-embedded :**
-This package is used when you dont have dojo framework in your webapp. dojo/dijit/dojox and mfu are included in one js file.
+You should use this package when you do not explicitly use the dojo framework within your web application.
+It contains a combination of dojo, dijit, dojox and mfu packed in a single stripped-down, minified, optimized file that you can directly include in your web pages."
+This is the easiest way to use MFU.

 **mfu-including-dijit-dojox-dependencies :**
-This package provides two js file. dojo.js, which is a common dojo.js , and mfu.js in layer folder which includes dijit, dojox, and mfu dependencies in one file.
+This package provides two javascript files : dojo.js that contains the core dojo system, and mfu.js that provides MFU with all its dojo,dijit and dojox dependencies.
+You should use this package when you use dojo in your application but do not yet have a complex build that optimizes your javascript code.
+It is not the most efficient way, but it is surely a good compromise between optimization and ease of use

 **mfu-src :**
-This package includes mfu sources and units tests.
-We strongly recommend you to build mfu using `dojo build system <http://docs.dojocampus.org/build/index?action=show&redirect=build>`_  ( in order to include mfu in your dojo.js ) for performance.
-As a matter of fact, you will only have one GET for all widgets dependencies.
+This package includes the complete set of MFU source files and the unit tests that we use for non-regression.
+You should use this package when you use dojo within your web application and already have a complex dojo build to optimize everything according to your needs.
+This is the recommended and most efficient way to use MFU as you can completly customize everything.

 a PHP sample is included for server-side implementation.
-For more information, take a look to  :doc:`devguide`
+For more information, take a look at  :doc:`devguide`

 Install and Configure the PHP server-side code
 -------------------------------------------------------------------------------

 - Extract all files from the archive
-- Choose one of the version you need
+- Choose the package that is suited to your needs
 - Run the html with your favorite browser

+The sample PHP implementation provides the ability to either :

+* Upload the image to a remote  `Pymager <http://github.com/samokk/pymager>`_  instance
-our PHP sample provides the ability to upload  image to a remote pymager instance If you dont want to forward file to pymager, leave upload_to = "local_directory"
+* Upload the image to a local directory.

+If you do not want to integrate with  `Pymager <http://github.com/samokk/pymager>`_ , leave the upload_to configuration item to "local_directory"

 Check out upload.conf in php folder::